Neyromancer/cat_program/README.md

 reimplementation_of_standart_Linux_cat_command

-all standard functions of cat command will be reimplemented with an additional feature of highlighting lines with colour.
+all standard functions of cat command will be reimplemented with an additional feature of highlighting lines.

 User can choose wich lines should be hightlighted, e.g. every 2nd line, every 3d and so on.